expo/expo/docs/versions/unversioned/sdk/av.md

 ```

 This default initial status can be overwritten by setting the optional `initialStatus` in `loadAsync()` or `Expo.Audio.Sound.create()`.

+### What is seek tolerance and why would I want to use it [iOS only]

+When asked to seek an A/V item, native player in iOS sometimes may seek to a slightly different time.
+This technique, mentioned in [Apple documentation](https://developer.apple.com/documentation/avfoundation/avplayer/1387741-seek#discussion), is used to shorten the time of the `seekTo` call (the player may decide to play immediately from a different time than requested, instead of decoding the exact requested part and playing it with the decoding delay).

+If you matter about the precision more than about the delay, you can specify the tolerance with which the player will seek according to your needs.

 ## Example usage